Tech-at-DU/ACS-2130-Core-Data-Structures/Projects/WordJumble/WordJumble.md

 - Use the English dictionary words file located at `/usr/share/dict/words` on all Mac and Linux installations.
 - You first need to solve all of the 4 jumbled words to find the set of letters used in the final jumbled phrase.
-- The final jumbled phrase is more challenging to solve because it’s made up of multiple words, and it could even be a made-up word or phrase pun (see yesterday’s solution at the bottom of the image: “furrever”).
+- The final jumbled phrase is more challenging to solve because it's made up of multiple words, and it could even be a made-up word or phrase pun (see yesterday's solution at the bottom of the image: "furrever").

 ## Phases of the Activity

 1. (Individual) Brainstorm ideas of data structures and algorithms you can use to solve this on your own whiteboard
-1. (Pairs) Find a partner whom you don’t usually work with, collaborate, share and debate ideas for your solution
+2. (Pairs) Find a partner whom you don't usually work with, collaborate, share and debate ideas for your solution
-1. (Individual) Write *_pseudocode_* to design your solution first (on whiteboard or on your computer)
+3. (Individual) Write **pseudocode** to design your solution first (on whiteboard or on your computer)
-1. (Individual) Start implementing your solution with real code!
+4. (Individual) Start implementing your solution with real code!

 For the rest of class, your goal is to accomplish the following:

 1. Find a partner
-1. Write pseudocode
+2. Write pseudocode
-1. Begin writing some implementations for the first and second scenarios
+3. Begin writing some implementations for the first and second scenarios